rishi-div/graphql-engine/docs/graphql/cloud/metrics/integrations/azure-monitor.rst

 Checking the status of the integration
 --------------------------------------

 The green/red dot signifies the status of the integration.
-For each of the telemetry types(logs, metrics, traces) green signifies successful exporting of the telemetry to Azure monitor.
+For each of the telemetry types(logs, metrics, traces) green signifies the successful export of telemetry data to Azure monitor.
-``Last Exported`` is continuously updated, indicating the timestamp of the last telemetry(log, metric, trace) successfully exported to your Azure monitor dashboard.
+``Last Exported`` is continuously updated, indicating the timestamp of the last telemetry data (logs, metrics, traces) that were successfully exported to your Azure Monitor dashboard.

 .. thumbnail:: /img/graphql/cloud/metrics/configure-azure-monitor-done.png
    :alt: Azure monitor Integration successfully configured
    :width: 1146px

-In case of error while exporting any of telemetries(logs, metrics, traces) to Azure monitor, the dot becomes red and the error messages/instructios are displayed.
+In case of errors while exporting any of telemetries(logs, metrics, traces) to Azure Monitor, the dot becomes red and the error messages/instructios are displayed.
 Click ``Update Settings`` button to update the config parameters.

 .. thumbnail:: /img/graphql/cloud/metrics/configure-azure-monitor-fail.png
-   :alt: Azure monitor Integration unable to push logs
+   :alt: Azure Monitor Integration unable to push logs
    :width: 1146px

 View metrics